erni27/mob/README.md

     u, _ := s.Repository.GetUser(ctx, id)
     u.Email = email
     _ = s.Repository.UpdateUser(ctx, u)
-    _ = mob.Notify(ctx, UserEmailChangedEvent{UserId: id, Email: email})
+    _ = mob.Notify(ctx, EmailChanged{UserID: id, Email: email})
     return nil
 }
 ```

 `mob` has some drawbacks.
-It makes explicit communication implicit - in many cases explicit communication is much better than implicit one.
-Also, where performance is a critical thing, you'd rather go with a explicit communication - it's always faster to call a handler directly.
+It makes an explicit communication implicit - in many cases a direct communication is much better than an indirect one.
+Also, where performance is a critical factor, you'd rather go with the explicit communication - it's always faster to call a handler directly.